Application of Deep Learning Methods for Distinguishing Gamma-Ray Bursts from Fermi/GBM TTE Data: Result

 \subsection{Model Performance}

 Three data sets are constructed from over ten years observation data of Fermi/GBM as shown in Table \ref{table:data set}, and their time bins are 256, 128, and 64\,ms, respectively.
 We build three single network models, \textit{plain}-CNN, ResNet and ResNet-CBAM, and train them on each data sets.
+The learning curves for model training are displayed in Figure \ref{fig:learning_curve} which reveals partial overfitting of our models.
+We prevent the overfitting issue by truncating model training procedure through the use of early stopping mechanisms.
 Those models are evaluated using test sets with different time bins, and their performances are illustrated by four metrics, \textit{Accuracy}, \textit{Precision}, \textit{Recall} and \textit{F1-score} respectively, see Appendix \ref{sec:metrics}.
+The performance metrics of each model in the training set, validation set, and test set are displayed in Table \ref{table:network metrics}.
 The specific recognition rate of the models for the samples of each category could be represented by the confusion matrix.
-Table \ref{table:network metrics} and Figure \ref{fig:confusion_matrix} show the performance of each model on the four metrics and the confusion matrix, respectively.
-It can be grasped quite clearly to discriminate what a optimal model the ResNet-CBAM trained on the 64\,ms data set is.
+Figure \ref{fig:confusion_matrix} shows the performance of each model on the confusion matrix.
+With incorporation of the residual module and attention mechanism, it strengthens the generalization ability of our CNN models.
+It can be quite clearly grasped to discriminate what an optimal model the ResNet-CBAM trained on the 64\,ms data set is.
 The Receiver Operating Characteristics (ROC) is another useful way to compare models from an immediate perspective.
 The area under the ROC curve indicates the ability of classification accuracy.
 The ROC curves of our single network models are shown in Figure \ref{fig:model_ROC}.
 The ResNet-CBAM trained on 64\,ms data set obtains the largest area among those ROC curves, which also indicates its powerful classification ability.

 The fused models and their performance are shown in Table \ref{table:network_fusion}.
 The overall performance of all fused models exceed 94\%, and is better than single network models.
 However, the improvement is relatively limited.
 The \textit{plain}-CNN+ResNet+ResNet-CBAM model trained with the 64\,ms data set performs well among those fused models.
 Whereas, during training and testing, we find fused models consume more resources and exhibit low efficiency.